Ellen DeGeneres Slams Trump’s Travel Ban Using ‘Finding Dory’ [Video]

 Ellen DeGeneres gives her take on Donald Trump’s refugee ban by referencing Finding Dory.
 The animated comedy screened at the White House on Sunday.
 The talk show host provided the voice over for Dory in the first installment, Finding Nemo and returned for Finding Dory in 2016.
 The sequel which has grossed more than a billion dollars worldwide stars DeGeneres as the absent-minded Australian fish on a quest to find her parents who are in the U.S.

-According to Variety, the 59-year old on her show airing Tuesday, commented on President Trump’s executive order banning the entry of citizens from seven Muslim-majority countries into America by drawing parallels with the Pixar animated comedy.
+According to Variety, the 59-year-old on her show airing Tuesday, commented on President Trump’s executive order banning the entry of citizens from seven Muslim-majority countries into America by drawing parallels with the Pixar animated comedy.
 The daytime host had insisted that she was not going to get political on the show, but instead talk about the animated comedy screened at the White House family theater.

 “I don’t get political so I’m not going to talk about the travel ban.
 I’m just going to talk about the very nonpolitical, family friendly, People’s Choice award-winning Finding Dory.”